the-events-calendar/the-events-calendar/readme.txt

 * Added updated Brazilian Portuguese translation files from Emerson Marques
 * Added updated Dutch translation files from J.F.M.
 Cornelissen and Frans Pronk
 * Added updated French translation files from Laurent Proulx
+* Added fully responsive styles and functionality for all Events Views
 * Fixed an issue where the Category class wasn't properly being added to events when paging in Week View
 * Fixed issue with popstate and bug in webkit when coming back from single venue view.
 * Fixed issue were week view title would be cut off on short events.